phhien203/learnings/aws.md

 Advanced
 - Paid services that protects against more sophisticated attacks
 - Integrates with other services like CloudFront, Route 53, and Elastic Load Balancing

+### AWS Web Application Firewall

+Configure rules
+- Allow, block, monitor/count
+- IP addresses, country of origin, present of a script, URL strings, etc.
+- Example:
+    - Block IP addresses and values that are used by known attackers
+    - A specific IP address can only send 100 requests to your application in 5 minutes